Not sure what to do in Cameron Highlands, Malaysia? Worry not, we were in your shoes once.

 13. Cool Down At The Lata Iskandar Waterfall

 Is the weather in Cameron Highlands too hot for you?
 Why not cool down in a swimmable waterfall?

 Located about an hour away Tanah Rata, Lata Iskandar waterfall is one of the best waterfalls in the Cameron Highlands area.
 Though there are some waterfalls in town such as Robinson Falls and Parit Fall, they are often quite dirty and filled with litter.
 It is worth spending the extra time venturing out of town.

 This small waterfall is the perfect place to relax, especially with family.
 Kids can enjoy the fresh cool water while parents sit in the adjacent restaurants with a drink in their hands.

-For travelers that are coming from Kuala Lumpur or Ipoh, chances are you will pass by Lata Iskander waterfall.
+For travelers that are driving from Kuala Lumpur or Ipoh, chances are you will pass by Lata Iskandar waterfall.
 Stop by for a short break and enjoy this natural beauty!